hernandoabella/practical-system-design/introduction-to-system-design/4-step-framework-for-solving-any-system-design-question.md

 ### Talk through:
 - Vertical vs horizontal scaling
 - Caching invalidation strategies
-- Tradeoffs between consistency, latency, availability
+- Tradeoffs between consistency, latency, and availability
 - Monitoring, logging, and alerting plans

 **Be honest:** No system is perfect.
 Tradeoffs are real.
 Show you know them.